carla-simulator/carla/Docs/core_map.md

 ---
 ## Navigation in CARLA

 Navigation in CARLA is managed via the waypoint API.
-This consists of a summary of methods in [carla.Waypoint](python_api.md#carla.Waypoint) and [carla.Map](python_api.md#carla.Map) that provide connections between waypoints, and use these to generate a map navigation.
+This consists of a summary of methods in [carla.Waypoint](python_api.md#carla.Waypoint) and [carla.Map](python_api.md#carla.Map).

 All the queries happen on the client-side.
 The client only communicates with the server when retrieving the map object that will be used for the queries.
-Communication with the server is not needed after that, so the computational cost of the waypoint API is heavily reduced.
+There is no need to retrieve the map (`world.get_map()`) more than once.

 ### Navigating through waypoints